aws-samples/amazon-sagemaker-groundtruth-and-amazon-comprehend-ner-examples/CloudFormation/README.md

-# Convert Amazon SageMaker Ground Truth output manifest to Amazon Comprehend Custom format
+# SAM to convert Amazon SageMaker Ground Truth output manifest to Amazon Comprehend Custom format

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.